Azure-Samples/azure-spring-cloud/README.md

           MONGODB_URI=${MONGODB_URI}
 ```

-Open the Piggymetrics landing page by using the 'gateway' app public uri,
+Open the Piggymetrics landing page by using the `gateway` app public uri,
 for example:

 ![](./media/piggy-metrics-first-page.jpg)